 To avoid battling with industry giants, you could use long-tail keywords.
 They also are super helpful when generating high-quality traffic, which is one of the main points of creating content.
-Keyword research is crucial, and unless you have experience, you’d better leave it to the professionals.
+Usage of related keywords is crucial, and unless you have experience, you’d better leave it to the professionals.

 Still, you should know that high traffic in your Google Analytics is a vain metric.
 Having crowds on your website is cool.
 However, is pure traffic giving your business any profits?

 What should be your ultimate goal is conversions.
 Great content makes people ask for more.
 They willingly contribute to your email list, leaving their email address.
 They are also likely to follow your text’s advice, which may lead to buying something from your site.

 Searching for keywords manually is a time-consuming and strenuous job.
 Therefore, you may use one of the keyword research tools of your choice to facilitate the process.
 What we recommend and use at GamerSEO is SurferSEO.
 The tool analyzes top-performing Google pages and has a built-in keyword research tool that provides insights on the right keywords to use in your article.
 It is also helpful with other SEO-related problems.

 To find the best keywords, you could also have a look at the following tools: